United Ireland: Identity

 Many Unionist Protestants in Northern Ireland argue they have a distinct identity that would be overwhelmed in a united Ireland.
 They cite the decline of the small Protestant population of the Republic of Ireland since independence from the United Kingdom, the economic cost of unification, their place in a key international player within the UK and their mainly non-Irish ancestry.
-Unionist people in Northern Ireland primarily find their cultural and ethnic identity from the Scottish and English planters (colonists), whose descendants can be found in the three counties of Ulster which are governed by the Republic of Ireland.
+Unionist people in Northern Ireland primarily find their cultural and ethnic identity from the Scottish and English whose descendants can be found in the three counties of Ulster which are governed by the Republic of Ireland.
 Such individuals celebrate their Scots heritage each year like their counterparts in the other six counties.
 While Catholics in general consider themselves to be Irish, Protestants generally see themselves as British, as shown by several studies and surveys performed between 1971 and 2006.

 Many Protestants do not consider themselves as primarily Irish, as many Irish nationalists do, but rather within the context of an Ulster or British identity.
 A 1999 survey showed that a little over half of Protestants felt "Not at all Irish", while the rest "felt Irish" in varying degrees.